klauskpm/evmt/README.md

   console.log(`I like when the ${animal} goes ${sound}`) })

-animalGoes('Sheep', 'beep')
+animalGoes('Sheep', 'beep') // Emits to both subscribed functions subscription2.remove()
-// Removes the subscription when done with it subscription2.remove() animalGoes('Cow', 'meow') subscription1.remove()
-animalGoes('Cat', 'Bazinga')
+animalGoes('Cow', 'meow') // Emits to the first subscribed function subscription1.remove() animalGoes('Cat', 'Bazinga') // Emits but there is nothing to listen
 ````

 Advanced usage, with components